Student healthcare services FSHS

 - a bachelor’s or master’s level university degree.

-Exchange students, students in open university and students in tailor-made, customer-specific training programmes are not entitled to use the services of FSHS.
+Exchange students, students studying in open university and students in tailor-made, customer-specific training programmes are not entitled to use the services of FSHS.

 Information on student healthcare services is available on the website of the Finnish Student Health Service (FSHS).